valginer0/BusyStudentCompanion/README.md

 # BusyStudentCompanion

 A powerful AI-powered tool that helps students analyze books and generate well-structured essays.
-Using state-of-the-art AI technology (DeepSeek model), this companion tool streamlines the process of understanding literature and creating thoughtful essay content.
+Using state-of-the-art AI technology (**Mistral** or **DeepSeek** model, configurable), this companion tool streamlines the process of understanding literature and creating thoughtful essay content.

 ## Features

-- **Multi-format Support**: Process various document formats including PDF, EPUB, and DOCX
+- Analyze books and generate essays with either **Mistral** or **DeepSeek** language models (selectable in configuration)
-- **AI-Powered Analysis**: Leverages the DeepSeek model for intelligent text understanding
+- MLA-compliant citations and Works Cited generation
-- **Essay Generation**: Creates well-structured essays based on book content
+- Supports TXT, PDF, and EPUB formats
-- **Smart Caching**: Efficient content caching system for improved performance
+- Thesis-driven, evidence-based essay generation
-- **Web Interface**: User-friendly Streamlit-based web interface
+- Streamlit-based graphical user interface for easy use

 ## Installation